-Suing Your Financial Advisor or Broker: Can You & How To
+Suing Your Financial Advisor: Can You & How To

 If you have suffered financial loss in your investment account, you may be wondering whether you can sue your broker or financial advisor.
 Yes, you can sue your broker or advisor.
 You have two options: filing an arbitration or filing a suit (though the latter is far rarer, as discussed below).